 - In "Misplaced", they cast a spell that divides the entire planet into parallel dimensions as a distraction to quietly steal a minor specimen from a lab in Gotham City.

-- Equal-Opportunity Evil: Black (Black Manta), Middle-Eastern (Queen Bee and Ra's), Cro-Magnon (Savage), White (Luthor), interdimensional (Klarion), French (Brain), and Atlantean (Ocean-Master).
+- Equal-Opportunity Evil: Black (Black Manta), Middle-Eastern (Queen Bee and Ra's), Cro-Magnon (Savage), White (Luthor, Deathstroke), interdimensional (Klarion), formerly human (Brain, Ultra-Humanite), Atlantean (Ocean-Master), and Apokaliptan (Granny Goodness).
 They pulled out all the stops.

-- Evil Versus Evil: Manta and Aqualad nuke a Krolotean base at the behest of the Reach.
+- Evil vs. Evil: Manta and Aqualad nuke a Krolotean base at the behest of the Reach.
 Then, after about half a season of co-operation, they start working against the Reach too.

 - The Faceless: When they're projected on their view-screens, you can't make out more of each member than a glowing silhouette.